boringnode/bus/README.md

 `@rlanz/bus` is a service bus implementation for Node.js.
 It is designed to be simple and easy to use.

-Currently, it supports the following drivers:
+Currently, it supports the following transports:

 <p>
-👉 <strong>Memory:</strong> A simple in-memory driver for testing purposes.<br />
+👉 <strong>Memory:</strong> A simple in-memory transport for testing purposes.<br />
-👉 <strong>Redis:</strong> A Redis driver for production usage.
+👉 <strong>Redis:</strong> A Redis transport for production usage.
 </p>

 ## Table of Contents